elgalu/docker-selenium/docs/interview.md

 ##### Getting users

 A couple of users wrote me they preferred my project because it was well maintained, up to date and issues were addressed quickly (no more than 3 days).
-I can understand that in a huge widely used project like [AngularJS][] you get to see hundreds of [open issues without comments][angular-issues] nor assignee nor labels or 36 issues unattended like I see today [in docker][docker-issues] but some projects that have that huge amount of incoming opened issues and yet you still see them not even labeled, like the author not caring at all, ever.
+I can understand that in a huge widely used project like [AngularJS][] you get to see hundreds of [open issues without comments][angular-issues] nor assignee nor labels or 36 issues unattended like I see today [in docker][docker-issues] but some projects that have that huge amount of incoming opened issues and yet you still see them not even labeled, like the author not caring enough.

 ##### Working with contributors